nurimertvural/CSC2541_Project/README.md

 # CSC2541_Project
-In this repository, I share the codes I wrote for the Colab note.
+In this repository, I share the codes I wrote for the Colab.

 There are two main parts: full_batch_experiments.py and mini_batch_experiments.py